Direct powers, ultrapowers and cumulative powers

-Therefore, for $n < \omega$, $\mathcal{F}^+_n(\mathcal{A})$ inherits any first-order property from $\mathcal{A}$ characterized by non-collapsible direct power sentences; and for $\beta \in \mathbf{On}$, $\mathcal{F}_\beta(\mathcal{A})$ inherits any first-order property from $\mathcal{A}$ characterized by constant-free non-collapsible direct power sentences -- since, for $\beta > 0$, $\mathcal{F}_\beta(\mathcal{A})$ does not have an interpretation of the constants of $\sigma$.
+Therefore, any level of the cumulative power hierarchy inherits any first-order property from $\mathcal{A}$ characterized by non-collapsible Weinstein sentences; and any level of the strongly cumulative power hierarchy inherits any first-order property from $\mathcal{A}$ characterized by constant-free non-collapsible Weinstein sentences -- since in that construction, $\mathfrak{C}_\beta(\mathcal{A}, I)$ does not have an interpretation of the constants of $\sigma$.
 Not only that, those are precisely the classes of first-order sentences inherited by cumulative powers.
-In other words, just as the fragment preserved by reduced products is precisely the one given by Horn sentences, and the fragment preserved by direct products is precisely the one characterized by Weinstein, the fragment preserved by (finite) cumulative powers is precisely the one given by non-collapsible direct power sentences.
+In other words, just as the fragment preserved by reduced products is precisely the one given by Horn sentences, and the fragment preserved by direct products is precisely the one characterized by Weinstein, the fragment preserved by (finite) cumulative powers is precisely the one given by non-collapsible Weinstein sentences.